vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

-# Leet Code Problems on Arrays, Lists, Stacks, Queues, and Hashing
+# Leet Code Problems on Arrays, Stacks and Hashing

 ##### 📋 Table of Contents:
 ##### 1. [Valid Parentheses](#1-valid-parentheses-1)